 If your research results in generalizable knowledge and you intend to publish those results in a journal article or presentation, your project qualifies as research and is subject to IRB review if you are using human subjects.
-If you are a PI from outside of the university who wishes to recruit Marian University faculty, staff, or students as research subjects, the Marian University IRB will accept primary IRB review and approval from a federally registered IRB with Federal Wide Assurance (FWA).
+If you are a principal investigator (PI) from outside of the university who wishes to recruit Marian University faculty, staff, or students as research subjects, the Marian University IRB may accept primary IRB review and approval from a federally registered IRB with Federal Wide Assurance (FWA).

 Structure and Governance of the Marian University IRB

-The Marian University Institutional Review Board is an administrative committee under the auspices of the Provost.
+The Marian University Institutional Review Board is federally registered with an FWA and is empowered by the Provost to review all research protocols involving human subjects to be conducted at or supported by Marian University.
 The chair of the IRB reports to the Provost.

-The Marian University IRB is composed of a chair and at least five members.
+The Marian University IRB has two subcommittees( Biomedical Research and Social/Behavioral Research), each of which comprises a chair and at least five members.
 Board membership includes representative faculty from every aspect of Marian University as well as an external community member not officially affiliated with Marian University to serve on each subcommittee.